lucee/lucee-docs/docs/03.reference/02.tags/ajaxproxy/_attributes/bind.md

-A bind expression that specifies a CFC method, JavaScript function, or URL to call.
+**(not supported)** A bind expression that specifies a CFC method, JavaScript function, or URL to call.
 Cannot be used with the cfc attribute.